• Skip to primary navigation

 Pasta-Carbonara-Tagliatelle-Paglia-Fieno-recipes-cooking-demonstration

 The secret to preparing a really great Pasta Carbonara is to add the eggs at just the right moment.
-You don’t want to over cook them so that they become scrambled.
+You don’t want to overcook them so that they become scrambled.
 Rather the goal is to create a rich sauce that when blended with the cheese coats the spaghetti noodles in a very creamy way.
 My trick is to add a bit of the boiling pasta water while whisking the eggs prior to adding them to the noodles.
 This starts the warming of the raw eggs and keeps them from solidifying too soon when added to the hot pasta.

 Here are the ingredients for a dish to serve roughly two people: